As a parent or caregiver, you’re likely hypersensitive to every little thing related to your child.

 Autism is a developmental disorder which results in issues with behavior, social skills, speech, and communication.

-Although previously there were several terms used to describe disorders related to autism, in 2013 they were all merged under the umbrella of autism spectrum disorder.
+In 2013, these terms were all merged under the umbrella of autism spectrum disorder.

-Some signs of autism in each of these areas include:
+Some of the signs of autism include:

 Behavioral Skills Challenges